Workshops, Seminars, and Working Groups

-- Law and History Program, Columbia University
+- Law and History Program, Columbia University.

 Annual series of presentations, mostly by visiting legal historians, along with a more informal set of workshops for and discussions of work-in-progress by graduate students and resident faculty.

-- Legal History Colloquium, Harvard Law School
+- Law and History Workshop, Harvard Law School

 - Program on Legal and Constitutional History, University of Virginia Law School

 Monthly legal history workshop for presentation of work-in-progress by legal historians and students in Virginia’s JD-MA joint degree program, and the Colloquium in American Legal History, in which a law school classes discusses recent work in legal history with the authors.

 - Program in Law and History, University of Minnesota

 One of several institutes within the University of Minnesota Law School, the program offers a regular workshop series and an annual fellowship.

 A lecture series in which “faculty and students from both the Law School and the History Department can discuss some of the best work now being done in the field of legal history.”
 An invited speaker gives lectures every other week.
 Offered as a first-year J.D. seminar course.